Ennyolar96/flash-sale/README.md

 # API Documentation

-1. Enter `bash http://localhost:5000/api-doc` this will download a json file.
+1. Enter `http://localhost:5000/api-doc` this will download a json file.
 2. Go to add postman or insomnia api client
 3. Click on import
 4. select file and choose the downloaded file.